quiltdata/quilt/docs/technical-reference.md

 create its own network.

 > If you provide the subnets you may choose to reuse subnets across parameters.
-> For example you can use the same subnets for Private and User subnet parameters.
+> For example you can use the same subnets for the Private and User subnet parameters.

 You may optionally provide your own VPC CIDR block if the default block of 10.0.0.0/16 conflicts with shared or